dgraph-io/dgraph-docs/content/enterprise-features/binary-backups.md

 ### Online restore

-To restore from a backup to a live cluster, execute a mutation on the `/admin` endpoint with the following format.
+To restore from a backup to a live cluster, execute a mutation on the `/admin` endpoint with the following format:

 ```graphql
 mutation{